 top of page

-Limb from Limb
+Limb from Limb 2021

 IMG_1253.HEIC

 I am sceptical about human travel beyond the moon though, and the difficulties that space travel will present to man.
 We are so intrinsically tied to the earth for our anatomy, especially throughout our development.
 I don’t think we have gone the full way by any means to understand this complex relationship to this world.
 We are built for this world and its characteristics only.
 We will have to take this world and all its qualities into space if we want to travel to Mars or anywhere beyond and this will be so, so, unimaginably complex.
-We grow up with stimuli so complex, the inter-twinning forest, the feel of warmth of another body, that replication of this and replicating, reproducing in space would be so difficult, and this is what it will mean if we are to inhabit any other part of the universe.
-Getting the nuisances right will be so difficult.
+We grow up with stimuli so complex, the intertwining forest, the feel of warmth of another body, that replicating, reproducing it all in space would be so difficult, and this is what it will mean if we are to inhabit any other part of the universe.
+Getting the nuances right will be so difficult.
 It makes me turn to this world and to think we so much need to look after it better.

 It brings into focus the extraordinary endeavours of astronauts who help bring back the images of space.